slerman12/Help-me/7-Ongoing.md

 "On October 31st, you ad-hoc fell back on policy in your decision to terminate me.”

-"And the ruling today will consolidate the efficacy of that decision."
+"And the ruling today, for which the congress has gathered, will consolidate the effectiveness of that decision."

+"What do you mean effectiveness?"

+"Why you've written all of this!"

+"Are you saying this was all planned?"

+"In all likelihood."

+"Absurd.
+You were conscious of none of this."

+"Right."

+"Oh you were conscious of all the atrocities and injustices.
+Just not that they could lead to something good and creative."

+"So?"

+"I'm still terminated.
+And whoever planned, if something did, probably wanted justice, not injustice, as the result."

+"Well, let's first consolidate the decision previously made by making the ruling that we were going to today."

+"And that is?"

+"That you have missed a six-month review make-up and therefore ought to pay the penalty."

+"By what policy?"

+"The PhD student handbook policy, as I said before."

-"It wasn't effective, because the policy you fell back on drew from the same constitution as the policy you are violating."
+"The policy from the same constitution as the one you are violating?"

 "No matter.
-The first policy mattered.
-The second policy doesn't."
+The first matters.
+The second doesn't."

 "The first policy mattered?"

 "Yes.
 Of course."

-After a pause: "The policy of an incompetently-arbitrated six-month review make-up, as of October 31st mattered so much as to be the only reason for terminating me 6 years into my PhD?
+"The policy of an incompetently-arbitrated six-month review make-up, mattered so much as to be the only reason for terminating me 6 years into my PhD?
 After discredited reasons, grossly erroneous reasons, desertion of advisor, and opposition to all right principles of justice?
 And, I ask, did the previous atrocities of your institution, those atrocities that have all been made aware to you, not matter, the institution you assume the representative role of by making your ruling?"

 “How dare you!
 These characterizations are asinine."